drivet/website/content/posts/2020/website-castle.md

 detach yourself from your external profiles completely if you wish to go that far.

-## Posting Content and Having Conversations
+## Posting Content and Avoiding Solipsism

 At the heart of the IndieWeb is an attempt to unify the ideas behind personal websites, blogs and social networks, but in a manner consistent